Guide to Developing Java Plugins

 mvn groupId:artifactId:version:goal

-For example, to run the simple mojo in the sample plugin, you would enter "mvn sample.plugin:hello-maven-plugin:1.0-SNAPSHOT:sayhi" on the command line.
+For example, to run the simple mojo in the sample plugin, enter "mvn sample.plugin:hello-maven-plugin:1.0-SNAPSHOT:sayhi" on the command line.

 Tips: version is not required to run a standalone goal.